Pakdeh

-Pakdeh (پاكده) (Note: Also romanized as Pāk Deh and Pākdeh; also known as Pagodekh, Pākīdeh, Pāyadi, and Paydeh) is a village in Jirandeh Rural District of Amarlu District, Rudbar County, Gilan province, Iran.
+Pakdeh (پاكده) (Note: Also romanized as Pāk Deh and Pākdeh; also known as Pagodekh, Pākīdeh, Pāyadi, and Paydeh) is a village in Jirandeh Rural District of Amarlu District in Rudbar County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 612 in 210 households.
 The following census in 2011 counted 630 people in 223 households.
 The 2016 census measured the population of the village as 590 people in 214 households.
 It was the most populous village in its rural district.